Register Login

 Method 1 (table control fields = itab fields)

-In the flow logic we can read an internal table using the LOOP statement.
-Define thereference to the relevant able control by specifying WITH CONTROL
+We can read an internal table using the LOOP statement in the flow logic.
+Define the reference to the relevant able control by specifying WITH CONTROL

 Determine which table entry is to be read by specifying CURSOR -CURRENT_LINE.